will2dye4/unmixer/README.md

 #### Playback Controls

-Use the `Play`/`Pause` button found in the playback controls at the bottom of the Track Explorer to control playback of the currently selected track(s).
-Click the `Restart` button to start playback at the beginning of the song.
+Use the `▶️` (Play) / `⏸️` (Pause) button found in the playback controls at the bottom of the Track Explorer window to control playback of the currently selected track(s).
+Press the `⏮️` (Restart) button to start playback at the beginning of the song.
+Press the `⏪️` (Skip Back) button to skip back one second at a time; press and hold the button to repeatedly skip back until the button is released.
+Press the `⏩️` (Skip Forward) button to skip forward one second at a time; press and hold the button to repeatedly skip forward until the button is released.

+Use the volume slider to the right of the playback controls to adjust the playback volume of the currently selected tracks.
+Note that the underlying isolated track files themselves are NOT modified. `unmixer` does not currently provide a way to adjust the relative volume levels of the various isolated tracks in the overall mix, although this feature may be added in a future version.

 When the song is playing, you can drag the triangular playhead (displayed above the very topmost track, with a white line extending down over all of the waveforms) to skip to a specific part of